Aṅguttara Nikāya 11.14

 Yampi, subhūti, bhikkhu yāni tāni sabrahmacārīnaṁ uccāvacāni kiṅkaraṇīyāni tatra dakkho hoti analaso tatrupāyāya vīmaṁsāya samannāgato alaṁ kātuṁ alaṁ saṁvidhātuṁ, idampi, subhūti, saddhassa saddhāpadānaṁ hoti.

-When a mendicant is deft and tireless in a diverse spectrum of duties, this is an outcome of faith.
+When a mendicant is deft and tireless in a diverse spectrum of duties, this is evidence of faith.

 Puna caparaṁ, subhūti, bhikkhu dhammakāmo hoti piyasamudāhāro abhidhamme abhivinaye uḷārapāmojjo.